Asthma and respiratory

 Asthma and respiratory management

-1. Get an asthma action plan in place: Your child should have a personalised asthma action plan from their GP, asthma nurse or asthma clinic.
+1. Get an asthma action plan: Your child should have a personalised asthma action plan from their GP, asthma nurse, or asthma clinic.

 2. Understand how to use inhalers correctly: Getting the inhaler technique right is one of the most important things you can do to help your child stay well.
-Here you can find some useful videos on how to use an inhaler correctly.
+For guidance on how to use an inhaler, we have collated a selection of videos.

 3. Schedule an asthma review every year and after every attack: Scheduling an asthma review once a year (and after every attack) can help children and young people to manage their symptoms.